 If the timber is part of a farming or business operation, what forms are required?

-For long-term losses, start with Form 4684 Casualties and Thefts; Section B: Business and Income-Producing Property.
-Transfer to Form 4797 Sales of Business Property.
-All gains and losses of business property are netted according to directions.
+Businesses and farmers report losses on Form 4684 Casualties and Thefts; Section B: Business and Income-Producing Property.
+Transfer to Form 4797 Sales of Business Property where all gains and losses of business property are netted.
 If a gain results, it is treated as a capital gain and transferred to Schedule D of the 1040.
-If a loss results, it is claimed as an ordinary loss on Form 1040 on line 14 as “other gains or (losses).”
+If a loss results, it is claimed as an ordinary loss on Form 1040.
 Gains from involuntary conversions (such as casualty events where subsequent salvage proceeds exceed the basis) may be deferred if the conversion proceeds are reinvested in replacement property as explained above.
 Make the election to defer by explaining the decision on a plain piece of paper attached to the tax form.

 If the timber is investment property or property held for the production of income, not part of a trade or business, what forms are required?